cedricg-mirror/reflexions/CyberCrime/BazaarLoader/5C7A3BD2BAA8303354D8098B8D5961F111E467002BB0C6FEE120825B32798228/README.md

 Here the malware ensure to be fully encrypted whenever possible, which prevents memory dumps as well as in memory signatures.
 The key is changed  after each payload execution.
+Setting a BreakPoint on this function call enable to dump the unencrypted payload from memory.